amethystani/legalnexus-backend/README.md

 - Python 3.8+
 - Neo4j Database (local or cloud instance)
-- OpenAI API key (for embeddings and LLM functionality)
-- Google Gemini API key (for embeddings - used in case_embeddings_gemini.pkl)
+- Google Gemini API key (for embeddings - used in case_embeddings_gemini.pkl and LLM functionality)

 ##  Setup Instructions